 - Women Researchers in Fungi & Oomycetes (Google Docs)

 - Women Virologists (Google Docs)

-Adding Women in Microbiome Research to the list
+Adding Expert Women in Microbiology to the list

-This list is just a start – there are probably hundreds of names that should be here as well.
-So here is a simple form to nominate a new Woman in Microbiome Research.
-Please only nominate staff scientists (PhD level research associates), faculty, and CEO’s.
-Anyone you would like to see hold a great keynote speech at a conference.
-Self-nominations are totally acceptable.
 You can also contact me if you want your name removed; all information was taken from public websites, but if you don’t want to be a part of this, I’ll take your name off.
 Also, please be patient once you have submitted your form; I need to find a couple of hours to update this list, so it might take a couple of days or weeks before the new / edited names show up on the list!